-Louisiana also provides emergency services/disaster leave for public employees working for state novernments in designated disasters or for the American Red Cross in disasters designated as Level III.
+Louisiana also provides emergency services/disaster leave for public employees working for state governments in designated disasters or for the American Red Cross in disasters designated as governments in accignated alcasters or for the function from cross of accignated ac

+Level III.
 A public employee certified by the American Red Cross as a disaster services volunteer may be granted paid leave, upon approval of the employing agency, for a period not to exceed 15 work days in any 12-month period to participate in relief efforts of the American Red Cross.
 Approval may be denied if it is determined that granting such leave would pose a hardship on the employing agency.
 Employees must notify the public employer of their intention to leave as soon as is practicable.